jeremyong/jeremyong.github.com/_posts/2023-12-24-cpp20-gamedev-naughty-nice.markdown

 ## (Nice) Signed integers are 2's complement and arithmetic shifts

-Signed overflow/underflow remain UB (and it's understandable that changing this behavior would have dramatic consequences), but it's nice to know that we can at least expect sign extension when using `operator>>` and `operator<<` on signed operands now.
+Signed overflow/underflow remain UB (and it's understandable that changing this behavior this late in the game would have dramatic consequences), but it's nice to know that we can at least expect sign extension when using `operator>>` and `operator<<` on signed operands now.

 ## (Nice) Coroutines (with heavy caveats)